Volvocaceae: Cellular organization

-Colony inversion
+Asexual reproduction

+Volvocine algae can reproduce sexually, but asexual reproduction is the main mode of reproduction, and involves a unique feature termed colony inversion.
 Colony inversion during development is a special characteristic of this order that results in new colonies having their flagella facing outwards.
-During this process reproductive cells first undergo successive cell divisions to form a concave-to-cup-shaped embryo or plakea composed of a single cell layer.
+During this process reproductive cells first undergo successive cell divisions to form a concave-to-cup-shaped embryo or plakea (curved plate) composed of a single cell layer.
 Immediately after, the cell layer is inside out compared with the adult configuration—the apical ends of the embryo protoplasts from which flagella are formed, are oriented toward the interior of the plakea.
 Then the embryo undergoes inversion, during which the cell layer inverts to form a spheroidal daughter colony with the apical ends and flagella of daughter protoplasts positioned outside.
 This process enables appropriate locomotion of spheroidal colonies of the Volvocaceae.
 The mechanism of inversion has been investigated extensively at the cellular and molecular levels using a model species, Volvox carteri.
+Another species Volvox globator has a similar mode of colony inversion, but begins at the posterior instead of the anterior.

 Spheroidal colony inversion evolved twice during evolution of the Chlamydomonadales.
 In the Volvocaceae inversion first occurred when the Volvocaceae diverged from the closely related Goniaceae (see figure).
 It also occurred during evolution of Astrephomene.
 Inversion differs between the two lineages: rotation of daughter protoplasts during successive cell divisions in Astrephomene, and inversion after cell divisions in the Volvocaceae.